Report updated May 20, 2026

 Divvy is a struggling maps & navigation app that is free with in-app purchases.
 With a 4.2/5 rating from 2.6K reviews, it struggles with user retention.
-Users particularly appreciate convenience and utility, though billing and financial transparency remains a common concern.
+Users particularly appreciate electric bike and scooter availability provides a convenient transportation alternative for city commuters, though misleading day pass marketing fails to disclose that e-bikes and scooters incur extra charges remains a common concern.

 What is Divvy?